 Where do graphics come from?

 Graphics are created by the developer and added to the application.
 They can be created from results from various operations such as querying, identifying, geoprocessing, geocoding or routing.
-They can also be created from external data sources, but if you want to persist the data in a map then you must use features.
+They can also be created from external data sources, but if you want to persist the data in a map or scene then you must use features.
 Graphics can also be created by the developer as a result of a map click or touch.

 When to use features